abhi0395/qsoabsfind/docs/searchwindows.rst

 Absorber Search Windows
 =======================

-For each absorber, user can define an observed-frame wavelength search window based on the quasar redshift and proximity to major emission lines.
-This ensures that:
+For each absorber, the observed-frame wavelength search window is defined based on the quasar redshift and proximity to major emission lines, so that:

 - We avoid regions near the quasar's own emission lines where intrinsic absorption may contaminate our detection.
 - We stay within the observed wavelength coverage.